Team Germany

 Laura Wießmeyer Team Website

-I am a paralegal and I have been a volunteer for YAQU PACHA in Germany since my early childhood.
-My father was the 2nd chairman for many years and that's why I joined YAQU PACHA e.V. at an early age.
-I am interested and fascinated by what our conservation organization does to protect the oceans and endangered species and I help where I can, e.g. at fundraisers or other events and I also work on our website.
+I am a legal assistant and have been volunteering for YAQU PACHA in Germany since my early childhood.
+My father was the second chairman for many years, which is why I joined YAQU PACHA e.V. at an early age.
+I am interested and fascinated by what our species conservation organization does to protect the oceans and endangered species, and I help where I can, e.g., at charity events or other events, and I also work on our website.

 All YAQU PACHA team members and the board of directors work for the organization on a voluntary basis.
-This means that 100% of all income and donations flow directly into YAQU PACHA e.V.'s species conservation projects.
+This means that 100% of all income and donations go directly to YAQU PACHA e.V.'s species conservation projects.

 Become a member of YAQU PACHA e.V. and watch our videos here.